 I thus enrolled in the joint MA/PhD program in history at the University of Chicago.
-After broad studies (and examinations) in the fields of Western European, Central European, and African history, I specialized in the study of colonialism and migration in the western Mediterranean, under the direction of Prof. Leora Auslander.
-My master’s thesis examined how tourist guide books in French North Africa in the early-twentieth century taught readers and tourists a particular vision of race and French colonialism.
-My doctoral dissertation, in contrast, examined migration in France and the western Mediterranean during the approximately thirty years between the resumption of wide-scale migration after World War II and the moratoriums on migration at the time of the First Oil Crisis.
+After broad studies in the fields of Western European, Central European, and African history, I specialized in the study of colonialism, migration, and education in the western Mediterranean, under the direction of Prof. Leora Auslander.
+My master’s thesis examined the intersection of race and French colonialism.
+My doctoral dissertation analyzed migrant integration in France and the western Mediterranean during the approximately thirty years between the resumption of wide-scale migration after World War II and the moratoriums on migration at the time of the First Oil Crisis.
 I remain thankful not only for the advice and encouragement of numerous mentors and friends in making this research possible, but also to the Mellon Foundation, the Tinker Foundation, Spain’s Ministry of Culture, and the Institut des Etudes Politiques-Paris (better known as Sciences Po), where I spent a productive year researching and teaching as a visiting doctoral fellow.
 During my time in Chicago, I also discovered my joy in teaching, first as a teaching assistant and a teaching intern, and later as an instructor.